riemaxi/gamia/README.md

 Coding it yourself, or
 Prompting a Large Language Model (LLM) to generate the strategy.
 For further guidance, please refer to the project documentation or README.

+You can also find the explanation about the parameters in the file 'agent.move.js', under player/template.js